 Many piano student hate practicing scales and arpeggios.
-They are stereotypical elements of a tedious, boring piano lesson.
+They are what make piano lessons stereotypically tedious and boring.
 Everyone knows this.
-So, why does your teacher insist that you practice them?
+So, why do piano teachers insist that you practice them?
 Do you actually have to practice scales?

 There are certainly a large number of pianists who don’t practice scales (I’m told Daniel Barenboim is one of them).
-Strictly speaking, you can get everything you need from the repertoire itself.
+Sure, you can get everything you need from the repertoire itself.
 You can make technical exercises out of the pieces, and in this way practice exactly what you need.

-Besides, a great deal of music doesn’t even have scales.
-If you are mostly interested in playing this music, perhaps playing scales is not an efficient use of your time.
+Besides, lots of music doesn’t even have scales.
+If you want to play this music, playing scales is a waste of your time.

-So, am I advocating practicing scales?
-Yes, to a degree.
-But, let me qualify that by saying that there are many bad ways to practice scales.
-If you are viewing it as drudgery that you have to slog through before you get to the really fun stuff, you’re missing the point (of music practice in general!).
+But...not if you're half-assing it.
+If you see it as drudgery you have to slog through before you get to the really fun stuff, you’re missing the point.